 Top Ten Fun Summer Activities for Kids in Denali

-1. Ride the free shuttle bus to the Sled Dog Demonstration.
+- Ride a free bus to the Sled Dog Demonstration.
 You can ride the bus back or hike the Roadside Trail back to the Visitor Center.
 Stop at the Morino Grill for a snack.

-6. Drive or ride the free shuttle bus to Savage River (mile 15).
+- Drive or ride the free bus to Savage River (mile 15).
 Take the time to hike the Savage River Loop.
 Watch for wildlife, including ground squirrels, ptarmigan, and hoary marmots.
-Enjoy a picnic lunch before catching the free shuttle back.savage shuttle
+Enjoy a picnic lunch before catching the free Savage River Shuttle back.

-7. Pack a lunch and some water and drive or ride the free shuttle bus to Savage River.
+- Pack a lunch and some water and drive or ride the free bus to Savage River.
 Hike up Savage Rock and enjoy the view.
 Bring a camera!

-Any child under the age of 4 years is required to be in a car safety seat while on shuttle buses.
+- Thinking about taking a bus into the park?
+Any child under the age of 4 years is required to be in a car safety seat while on park buses.